Spatial-Systems-Biology-Freiburg/FisIM/docs/source/index.rst

-..
-Fishi documentation master file, created by sphinx-quickstart on Thu Oct 20 17:22:36 2022.
+.. eDPM documentation master file, created by sphinx-quickstart on Thu Oct 20 17:22:36 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.